Effective backdoor attack on graph neural networks in link prediction tasks: Method

 \subsection{Backdoor Activation}

-In the inference phase, when the trigger node is connected to two end nodes of unlinked target node pair respectively, the backdoor models incorrectly predict that there is a link between these two nodes.
-And when the trigger is not present, the backdoor models work normally.
+In the inference phase, if the trigger node is connected to two end nodes of unlinked target node pair respectively, the backdoor in the backdoored models will be activated and they will incorrectly predict that there is a link in the unlinked node pair, while for unlinked node pairs without the trigger node, the backdoored models work normally.